ishritaggarwal2307/BioSync-OS/README.md

 - Detects stress using webcam (rPPG)
 - Analyzes voice for physiological stress signals
 - Uses AI to interpret intent and context
-- Dynamically adapts system behavior
+- Dynamically adapts system behavior in real-time

 ---